eddelbuettel/rcppredis/inst/pubsub/README.md

 dang](https://github.com/eddelbuettel/dang/blob/master/R/intradayMarketMonitor.R).
 This
 was then generalized to use a symbol such as `ES=F` (for the front month SP500 futures contract) for which no history is available by both caching in [Redis](https://redis.io) and using pub/sub to distribute.
-The [rredis](https://cloud.r-project.org/package=rredis) was used for the initial pub/sub approach.
+The `rredis` package (installable from the [ghrr drat](https://ghrr.github.io/drat) repo) was used for the initial pub/sub approach.
 Bryan W. Lewis then ported and adapted the pub/sub model to this RcppRedis package.